gittuf/gittuf/docs/cli/gittuf_attest_github_dismiss-approval.md

       --dismiss-approver string   identity of the reviewer whose review was dismissed -h, --help                      help for dismiss-approval
-      --review-ID int             pull request review ID (default -1) -k, --signing-key string        signing key to use for signing attestation
+      --review-ID int             pull request review ID (default -1)
 ```

 ### Options inherited from parent commands